philipmjohnson/ics-syllabus/README.md

 Readings are taken from the recent literature and change from semester to semester.
 Students should expect assigned readings of approximately 10-20 pages per week.
 </blockquote>

+Basically, you should provide at least a general indication of the readings "workload" for a course, such as the number of pages typically assigned in a week.

 A weekly schedule may not be appropriate for certain courses (research, seminars, project-based) courses, but all courses must include course objective(s), the procedures to be followed in the course, and a fairly specific statement on procedures for evaluating students.